Using dental crowns to both repair and straighten teeth.

 Veneers would probably make the best choice for making changes with the upper left teeth.
 They can provide the same type of appearance change as a crown, but their placement involves much less tooth trimming.

 An even more conservative approach might be to make the color and shape changes needed for the lateral incisor by placing dental bonding.
-And then using teeth whitening treatments to make the color change needed for the eyetooth.
+And then using professional/in-office teeth whitening treatments to make the color change needed for the eyetooth.

 2) The lower eyetooth.